-- We expect to realize benefits from the Health Net acquisition completed on March 24, 2016. - We expect to realize the full year benefit in 2016 of business commenced during 2015 in Arizona, Florida, Indiana, Louisiana, Michigan, Mississippi, Oregon, South Carolina, Texas and Vermont as discussed above. - In October 2016, our subsidiary, Home State Health, was selected to provide managed care services to MO HealthNet Managed Care beneficiaries.
-Under the new contract, Home State Health expects to serve MO HealthNet Managed Care beneficiaries in all 114 counties in Missouri.
-The contract is expected to commence May 1, 2017, pending regulatory approval. - In September 2016, the Alabama legislature approved the funding needed to create its regional care organization (RCO) structure.
-Our subsidiary, AHA Administrative Services, has contracted with five nonprofit RCOs in Alabama to provide management services.
-Operations are expected to commence July 1, 2017. - In August 2016, we announced our filing with the Arizona Department of Insurance and the Centers for Medicare and Medicaid Services to continue our participation as a qualified health plan issuer in the Arizona Health Insurance Marketplace in 2017.
-We have exited the Health Net preferred provider organization offerings in Arizona, effective January 1, 2017. - In August 2016, our Pennsylvania subsidiary, Pennsylvania Health & Wellness, was selected by the department of Human Services and Aging to serve enrollees in the Community HealthChoices program statewide.
-Expected contract commencement dates vary by zone, starting July 2017, and will be fully implemented by January 2019, pending regulatory approval. - In July 2016, it was announced that the Department of Defense awarded our wholly-owned subsidiary, Health Net Federal Services, the TRICARE West Region contract.
+- We expect to realize the full year benefit in 2017 from the Health Net acquisition completed on March 24, 2016. - We expect to realize the full year benefit in 2017 of business commenced during 2016 in Florida, Louisiana, New Mexico, Texas and Washington, and Health Insurance Marketplace membership growth in January 2017, as discussed above. - In January 2017, we signed a joint venture agreement with the North Carolina Medical Society, working in conjunction with the North Carolina Community Health Center, to collaborate on a patient-focused approach to Medicaid under the reform plan enacted in the State of North Carolina.
+The newly created health plan, Carolina Complete Health, was created to establish, organize and operate a physician-led health plan to provide Medicaid managed care services in North Carolina. - In January 2017, our Pennsylvania subsidiary, Pennsylvania Health & Wellness, was selected by the Pennsylvania Department of Human Services to serve Medicaid recipients enrolled in the HealthChoices program in three zones.
+Expected contract commencement dates vary by zone, starting January 2018, and will be fully implemented by January 2019, pending regulatory approval and successful completion of a readiness review. - In November 2016, our Georgia subsidiary, Peach State Health Plan, was awarded a statewide managed care contract to continue serving members enrolled in the Georgia Families managed care program, including PeachCare for Kids and Planning for Healthy Babies.
+Through the new contract, Peach State Health Plan will be one of four managed care organizations providing medical, behavioral, dental and vision health benefits for its members.
+The contract is expected to become effective July 1, 2017. - In November 2016, our Nevada subsidiary, Silver Summit Health Plan, was selected to serve Medicaid recipients enrolled in Nevada's Medicaid managed care program.
+The contract is expected to commence on July 1, 2017, pending regulatory approval and successful completion of a readiness review. - In October 2016, our Missouri subsidiary, Home State Health, was selected to provide managed care services to MO HealthNet Managed Care beneficiaries.
+Under the new contract, Home State Health expects to serve MO HealthNet Managed Care beneficiaries in each of the state's 114 counties and the city of St. Louis.
+The contract is expected to commence May 1, 2017. - In August 2016, our Pennsylvania subsidiary, Pennsylvania Health & Wellness, was selected by the Pennsylvania Department of Human Services to serve enrollees in the Community HealthChoices program statewide.
+Expected contract commencement dates vary by zone, starting January 2018, and will be fully implemented by January 2019, pending regulatory approval and successful completion of a readiness review. - In July 2016, it was announced that the Department of Defense awarded our wholly-owned subsidiary, Health Net Federal Services, the TRICARE West Region contract.
 We currently administer services for the TRICARE program in the North Region.
 In connection with this latest generation of TRICARE contracts, the Department of Defense has consolidated the prior North, South and West TRICARE regions into two: the West and East Regions (the East combining the current North and South Regions).
-The contract awards for both the West Region and East Region are subject to pending bid protests.
-We will continue to operate in the TRICARE North Region pending the resolution of these protests. - In June 2016, Managed Health Services, was selected by the Indiana Family & Social Services Administration to begin contract negotiations to provide risk-based managed care services for enrollees in the Healthy Indiana Plan and Hoosier Healthwise programs.
-This new contract is expected to commence on January 1, 2017. - In May 2016, our specialty solutions division, Envolve, Inc. was selected by Maryland Care Inc. d/b/a Maryland Physicians Care MCO to provide health plan management services for its Medicaid operations in Maryland effective July 1, 2017. - In April 2016, our Pennsylvania subsidiary, Pennsylvania Health & Wellness, was selected by the Pennsylvania Department of Human Services to service Medicaid recipients enrolled in the HealthChoices program in three zones.
-In July 2016, the Commonwealth reissued the request for proposal with an anticipated commencement of April 2017.
+We expect health care delivery for this new contract to begin on January 1, 2018. - In May 2016, our specialty solutions subsidiary, Envolve, Inc., was selected by Maryland Care Inc. d/b/a Maryland Physicians Care MCO to provide health plan management services for its Medicaid operations in Maryland effective July 1, 2017.